Ridalor/Customer/docs/usage.md

 ## Full example

 Here is a full example of how to get information from our Api:
-The example assumes you got a request from a client.

 > The imagined setup here is that a customer(the client) sends a request to your backend, and you want information about that customer from the Customer database.